metallb/metallb/website/content/concepts/bgp.md

 advertise the IPs of external cluster services.

-Assuming your routers are configured to support multipath, this enables true load-balancing: the routes published by MetalLB are equivalent to each other, except for their nexthop.
-This means that the routers will use all nexthops together, and load-balance between them.
+Assuming your routers are configured to support multipath, this enables true load balancing: the routes published by MetalLB are equivalent to each other, except for their nexthop.
+This means that the routers will use all nexthops together, and load balance between them.

-Once the packets arrive at the node, `kube-proxy` is responsible for the final hop of traffic routing, to get the packets to one specific pod in the service.
+After the packets arrive at the node, `kube-proxy` is responsible for the final hop of traffic routing, to get the packets to one specific pod in the service.

 ## Load-balancing behavior

-The exact behavior of the load-balancing depends on your specific router model and configuration, but the common behavior is to balance _per-connection_, based on a _packet hash_.
+The exact behavior of the load balancing depends on your specific router model and configuration, but the common behavior is to balance _per-connection_, based on a _packet hash_.
 What does this mean?